|

 games to join, when the client network system is launched on their local

-iNetClientStart() for more.
+machine.
+See iNetClientStart() for more.

 string = player name.
 The name identifying the server.